-First solution is to combat the problem way before one is trapped in depression.
+The first solution is to combat the problem way before one is trapped in depression.
 A person suffering from infertility might find these tips helpful:

 - Being a complete woman is not related to being a mother.
 It’s the society that has attached such value to motherhood.
-So, you should believe in and tell yourself everyday “I am complete”.
+So, you should believe and tell yourself everyday “I am complete”.

 - ‘Infertile’ does not mean ‘not productive’.
 You are of course serving your family as well as your company through your work.

 - Try to spend more time with your spouse.
 The condition must be shared by both of the partners.
 Togetherness matters.

 - Speaking one’s heart out to at least one friend (maybe your spouse).
 Cry, if you feel like.
 Don’t suppress.

 - Ignore the social taunts as much as you can.
 (It’s difficult though).